 Amendments Initiated by the Department: Citywide Policy planners engage in long-range planning with the community that may result in comprehensive plans and amendments to the City's codes.
 In addition, legislative changes may be initiated by the Commission or the Department and advanced by the legislative team.
 If approved by the Planning Commission, the proposed Ordinances are forwarded for hearing before the Board of Supervisors.

 Amendments Initiated by the Public: A member of the public may file an application for a legislative amendment by completing this form.
 Current planning staff will prepare the proposal for hearing by the Planning Commission.
 If approved by the Commission, the proposed Ordinance will be forwarded for hearing before the Board of Supervisors.

 The division also proactively develops legislative changes on request of the Commission or the Planning Department Director and shepherds those changes through the adoption process.
 The Legislative Affairs Manager coordinates the Department response to matters brought to hearing before the Board of Supervisors, including appeal and hearing response.

 Proactive work currently under review or recently adopted initiatives include the following:

 The Legislative Affairs Manager coordinates the Department response to matters brought to hearing before the Board of Supervisors, including appeals and Board inquiries.
 Commission entitlements such as Conditional Use authorizations and CEQA determinations are appealable to the Board.

 Who are the staff working on Legislative Affairs?

 The Legislative Affairs Division is managed by AnMarie Rodgers.
-Aaron Starr, Sophie Hayward, and Kimia Haddadan are legislative analysts.
+Aaron Starr, Kimia Haddadan and Diego Sánchez are legislative analysts.
 Planners from the larger Department may also work on legislative issues within their specialty.
-For questions about staffing, please contact AnMarie Rodgers at (415)558-6395.
+For questions about staffing, please contact AnMarie Rodgers at (415) 558-6395.